Why is it not popular among young people to be a Christian today? What is actually the point of Christianity?

 Not popular to be a Christian

-This is the foundation on which Christian youth are to establish a direction for their lives.
-But the spirit of the times entices them with “seek fulfillment for yourself – live life,” and the lusts for sexual immorality rage in their bodies.
-How can anyone expect these young people to choose something that they experience as false, superficial, outdated, and unable to answer the most important questions of life?
+Yet this is the foundation on which Christian youth are expected to establish a direction for their lives.
+But the spirit of the times entices them with “seek fulfilment for yourself – live life,” and the lusts for sexual immorality rage in their bodies.
+How can anyone expect these young people to rather choose something that they experience as false, superficial, outdated, and unable to answer the most important questions of life?

-The answer is obvious, and that makes it so things appear bleak for Christianity.
+The answer is obvious, and that makes it appear bleak for Christianity.

 Is Christianity really outdated?

 No, absolutely not!
 But we must return to that which was from the beginning.
-Instead of “permission to sin” or “facade Christianity” we need to go all out to preach in such a way that all in the congregation ask themselves:
+Instead of “permission to sin” or egotistical Christianity, we need to go all out to preach in such a way that all in the congregation ask themselves:

-“What do I really want?” is the question on which my personal Christianity stands falls.
+“What do I really want?” is the question on which my personal Christianity stands or falls.